firas-sitech/coding_challange_2/README.md

 This File build based on JAVA 11 and maven 3.8.3 , please make sure you have maven in your local pc <br/>

-### Build Run JUnit Test
+### Build & Run JUnit Test
-Use the below command on terminal to create jar file and run uint test
+Use the below command on terminal to create jar file and run JUnit test
 ```bash
 mvn clean install
 ```